microtrain/bootcamp/03-BashScripting/01-Basics.md

 #!/bin/bash
 ```

-In Bash any line that begins with a _#_ denotes a comment and does not processed by the interpreter.
+In Bash, any line that begins with a # denotes a comment.
+Comments are not processed by the interpreter.
 Comments are used to explain the program to other humans.
 ```sh
 # Move the current execution state to the proper directory
 cd /etc/apache2/sites-available